 Lower Casamance

 The Ziguinchor region is located at 12°33' North Latitude and 16°16' West Longitude, with a magnetic declination of 13°05.
 Its altitude is 19.30 m in the south-western part of Senegal.
 It is bordered to the north by the Republic of Gambia, to the south by the Republic of Guinea Bissau, to the east by the regions of Kolda and Sédhiou, and to the west by the Atlantic Ocean.
 The region covers an area of 7,339 km², or 3.7% of the national territory.
 Its tropical sub-Guinean climate gives it the richest flora and the most extensive hydrographic network in the country (Abubakar & Ibrahim, 2019).
-The Fig. 1 shows the map of Ziguinchor region.
+The Figure 1 shows the map of Ziguinchor region.